 SETUP 😣 DEMOD FREQ: Sets the audio demodulation frequency.
-AM/FM SETUP 🗧 🔶 DEMOD MKR: Toggles the tracked marker on and sets the demod frequency to track the DEMOD FREQ marker frequency.
-Use the "MARKER Menu" on page 2-34 to adjust the marker parameters.
-810kHz MARKER TRACKED: Selects which marker to track.
+AM/FM SETUP ← DEMOD MKR: Toggles the tracked marker on and sets the demod frequency to track the marker frequency.
+Use the "MARKER Menu" on page 2-34 to adjust the marker DEMOD FREQ parameters.
+3GHz MARKER TRACKED: Selects which marker to track.
 When DEMOD MKR is enabled, the demodulated frequency tracks the indicated marker.
 DEMOD MKR MODULATION: Selects the modulation type to demodulate the RF signal.
-Available MARKER TRACKED Marker 1 modulation types are AM, US Band (upper sideband), LS Band (lower sideband), FM Narrowband (6.25 12.5 and 25 kHz), and FM Wideband.
-MODULATION AM - AUDIO: Toggles the demodulated audio output (sound) on or off.
-The demodulation frequency must be within the current sweep for audio demodulation.
-Slide ON the toggle button to listen to the audio signal.
+Available MARKER TRACKED modulation types are AM, US Band (upper sideband), LS Band (lower sideband), FM Narrowband (6.25 12.5 and 25 kHz), and FM Wideband.
+Marker 1 👻 AUDIO: Toggles the demodulated audio output (sound) on or off.
+The demodulation MODULATION AM - frequency must be within the current sweep for audio demodulation.
 Note that AM/FM audio demodulation cannot be used in conjunction with IQ Streaming or when the IQ streaming output port is set to Data Out.
-AUDIO VOLUME: Sets the percentage of audio output volume.
+AUDIO VOLUME: Sets the percentage of audio output volume or mutes the audio.
 VOLUME RECORD DURATION: Sets the audio recording time.
 The maximum recording time is approximately 27 hours, depending on available storage.
 50% RECORD: Starts audio recording.
-Recorded audio files (.wav) are saved to the Waves RECORD DURATION folder.
-Audio will be recorded for the recording duration or will stop when AUDIO is toggled off.
-10s SQUELCH LVL: Sets the RF threshold level for audio playback.
-This is typically used RECORD with weak or intermittent signals to mute the static sound when the signal is below the squelch threshold.
-SQUELCH LVL -115 dBm PRESET SETUP: Presets all the AM/FM audio setup parameters.
+Recorded audio files (.wav) are saved to the Waves folder.
+Audio will be recorded for the recording duration or will stop when AUDIO is RECORD DURATION toggled off.
+RECORD SQUELCH LVL: Sets the RF threshold level for audio playback.
+This is typically used with weak or intermittent signals to mute the static sound when the signal is below the squelch threshold.
+SQUELCH LVL -120 dBm PRESET SETUP: Presets all the AM/FM audio setup parameters.
 PRESET SETUP 📀

-Figure 2-53.
-SETUP Menu (AM/FM Audio - RF Spectrum)
+Figure 2-55.
+AM/FM SETUP Menu (AM/FM Audio - RF Spectrum)